Feds testing water at Texas park after man dies from brain-eating amoeba

 While it’s not clear exactly when Stabile visited the BSR Cable Park's Surf Resort in Waco, Texas, the park remains closed until further notice pending investigation.

-Waco-McLennan County Public Health District spokesman Kelly Craine told The Associated Press on Monday that a team from the CDC conducted a range of testing at the facility.
+Waco-McLennan County Public Health District spokesman Kelly Craine told The Associated Press on Monday that a team from the CDC conducted a range of testing at the facility after Stabile's death.

 “”They got samples, but they also looked at how the park actually operates: where the water’s coming from, how the water’s filtered, how the water’s treated.